IlClamaz/lcp-editor/README.md

 * videos
 * 3D objects

-An example 3D scene containing one instance per type will have the following hierarchy:
+A typical 3D scene containing one instance per type will have the following hierarchy:

-* LivingScene               # The root node
+- LivingEnvironment         # The root node
   - Living Area             # An area is a collection of Items, on which the visibility can be controlled
-    - LivingItem            # An object pointing to a specific Item in the OmekaS platform
-      - LivingMedia         # An object with information about media type and a reference to the OmekaS item
+    - LivingElement         # An object representing an "Element of the digital platform"
-         - LivingText       # The 3D object showing the media type in the 3D virtual world
+      - LivingText       # The 3D object showing the text media type in the 3D virtual world
-    - LivingItem
-      - LivingMedia
+    - LivingElement
       - LivingImage       # Same for images
-    - LivingItem
-      - LivingMedia
+    - LivingElement
       - LivingVideo       # Same for videos
-    - LivingItem
-      - LivingMedia
+    - LivingElement
       - Living3DModel     # and for 3D models

-### LivingScene (extends Node3D)

-This is the node type that needs to be used as root of any LivingPlatform 3D scenes.

-It contains the URL to the OmekaS platform.
-This link will be used by all LivingItem and LivingMedia objects in the scene.

-Properties:

-* `OMEKA_BASE_URL: String` - The URL to the OmeksS instance (e.g., https://omekas.livingculture.it)

-TODO: it will contain also the functions to:
-- automatically gather all items of a certain ItemSet and make an instance
-- recursively update the media of all items in the scene
-- Save needed info back to the server

-### LivignArea (extends Node)

-This is a collection of items.
-It is conceptually a defined area in the scene.
-However, no real constraints about the items position will be enforced.

-Properties:

-* `visibility_state` - The current area state: "Pre-experience" or "Post-experience"

 ### LivingItem (extends Node3D)

+This is the top-level class, mother of the LivingEnvironment, LivingArea and LivingElement classes.
+It contains:
-Given the item ID, it is able to fetch all the required info from the OmekaS platform and instantiate all the childern LivingMedia objects.
+- the ID of a specific item on the the OmekaS platform
+- the code to fetch the item JSON information
+- the code to download the medium
+- the code to instantiate the specific class to visualize an item as child of this node
+- the code to download the thumbnail of the item
+- the code to control gthe visibility of the Item (and child media)
+- the visibility status flags (pre-experience and post-experience)

 Input properties: